mebjas/html5-qrcode/README.md

 ```
 Find more information about this at [developers.google.com](https://developers.google.com/web/fundamentals/media/capturing-images).

-And in javascript code initialize the object and attach listener like this:
+And in JavaScript code initialize the object and attach listener like this:
 ```js
 const html5QrCode = new Html5Qrcode(/* element id */ "reader");
 // File based scanning